The Ultimate Guide For Creating Podcast Clips That Go Viral (2023)

 First time posting on YouTube?
 Jump to the end of this section for instructions on how to setup your account.

 YouTube Shorts can be published either via the YouTube website or the mobile app.
-The web version has more video options to customize.
+The web version has more video options to customize but if you're particular about your thumbnail, mobile is the only way to set a thumbnail.
 This guide assumes you are uploading a clip made externally and not within YouTube’s interface.

 How to post: